icenet-ai/icenet-pipeline/PIPELINE.md

   * 9137e74 Memory scuppers run, but not physically so raising limit.
 Review optimisations
   * 30d5038 Multi-GPU validation seems to be problematic, review
+* Green 20/10 - running for seed comparison
+  * running with 176gb mem
+  * running dual jobs
+  * TODO: SEEDS should result in identical networks
-* Green ??? - ran to incorporate Toms changes, CLI changes
+* Blue .... - ran to incorporate Toms changes, CLI changes